-- Aabenraa was mentioned for the first time in historic accounts during the 12th century, when the city was attacked by the Wends.
+- Aabenraa was first mentioned in the 12th century, when the town was attacked by the Wends (West Slavs).

-- It started growing around the bishop's castle Opnor Hus in the early Middle Ages and received status as a merchant settlement in 1240.
-In 1335 Aabenraa received a charter and during the Middle Ages was popular for its fishing industry and production of hops.
+- The settlement started growing around the bishop's castle Opnor Hus and received its merchant status in 1240.
+During the Middle Ages, the town was popular for its fishing industry and hops production (flowers aka seed cones or strobiles).

-- The glory days of the city were during the 1750s to 1864, when ship traffic was at a growth rate with trade to the Mediterranean, South America, Australia and China.
-Aabenraa had a good harbour, affording shelter for large carrying trade, having the Danish monarchy's 3rd-largest trade fleet, following Copenhagen and Flensborg.
-Aabenraa city had several well-known shipbuilding yards, known for their fine vessels.
+- The town's glory days were in the period 1750s to 1864, when shipping traffic was at a growth rate serving the trade to Mediterranean, South America, Australia and China.
+Aabenraa had a good harbour, affording shelter for large ships.
+The port had Danish monarchy's 3rd-largest trade fleet, following Copenhagen and Flensborg (Flensburg).
+The twon also had several renowned shipbuilding yards.

 The Aabenraa cruise port map is interactive.
 It shows the port's exact location, along with the real-time cruise ship traffic (if any) in its vicinity - today, and right now.
 By zooming-out you can see other cruise ship ports located near Aabenraa, Denmark.